Review of Neutral Naturalness: Models

-While the $SU(3)/SU(2)$ construction is in some sense minimal, it does not provide the Higgs with a custodial $SU(2)$ symmetry that is highly motivated by precision electroweak measurements.
+While the SU(3)/SU(2) construction is in some sense minimal, it does not provide the Higgs with a custodial SU(2) symmetry that is highly motivated by precision electroweak measurements.
 Orthogonal groups can ensure the custodial form of Higgs structure.
-The minimal realization is $SO(5)/SO(4)$~\cite{Xu:2018ofw,Xu:2019xuo} where boundary conditions in a warped extra dimension are employed to lift unwanted fields from the low-energy spectrum.
+The minimal realization is SO(5)/SO(4)~\cite{Xu:2018ofw,Xu:2019xuo} where boundary conditions in a warped extra dimension are employed to lift unwanted fields from the low-energy spectrum.

-While the $SO(5)/SO(4)$ symmetry breaking pattern preserves the custodial symmetry, it differs from the twin Higgs construction in how the top partners relate to the top quark.
-In the twin Higgs set-up, which can be thought of as $SO(8)/SO(7)$, the top and its partner can be related by a discrete symmetry because they are embedded within the $SO(8)$ in similar ways.
-This cannot be done when the symmetry breaking pattern is $SO(5)/SO(4)$.
-The smallest orthogonal group structure that allows the top quark and its partner to be related by a twin parity is $SO(6)/SO(5)$~\cite{Serra:2017poj,Csaki:2017jby}, which has also been extended into the UV holographically~\cite{Dillon:2018wye}.
+While the SO(5)/SO(4) symmetry breaking pattern preserves the custodial symmetry, it differs from the twin Higgs construction in how the top partners relate to the top quark.
+In the twin Higgs set-up, which can be thought of as SO(8)/SO(7), the top and its partner can be related by a discrete symmetry because they are embedded within the SO(8) in similar ways

+This cannot be done when the symmetry breaking pattern is SO(5)/SO(4).
+In this case the embedding takes the form

+Note the appearance of the $T_{LB}$ state, which has no corresponding state among the SM fields.
+The smallest orthogonal group structure that allows the top quark and its partner to be related by a twin parity is SO(6)/SO(5)~\cite{Serra:2017poj,Csaki:2017jby}.
+The quark fields have the form

+which includes only fields that are related to the SM quarks by a discrete symmetry.
+This construction has also been extended into the UV holographically~\cite{Dillon:2018wye}.

-Though it allows for twin parity, the $SO(6)/SO(5)$ symmetry breaking patter also produces another pNGB which must be removed from the low-energy theory.
-Another construction which allows twin parity, leads to a custodial symmetry, and an embedding of both SM and twin $SU(2)_L$ is $SO(7)/G_2$~\cite{Serra:2019omd}.
-When $SO(7)$ is spontaneously broken to $G_2$ seven pNGBs are produced, but six are eaten by the SM and twin $SU(2)_L$ gauge bosons, leaving behind a single physical Higgs, just as in the twin Higgs.
-The breaking pattern of $SO(7)/SO(6)$ leads to custodial symmetry for the pNGB Higgs while the additional pNGBs become a viable complex scalar dark matter candidate~\cite{Ahmed:2020hiw}.
+Though it allows for twin parity, the SO(6)/SO(5) symmetry breaking pattern also produces another pNGB which must be removed from the low-energy theory.
+Another construction which allows twin parity, leads to a custodial symmetry, and an embedding of both SM and twin SU(2$)_L$ is SO(7)$/G_2$~\cite{Serra:2019omd}.
+When SO(7) is spontaneously broken to $G_2$ seven pNGBs are produced, but six are eaten by the SM and twin SU(2$)_L$ gauge bosons, leaving behind a single physical Higgs, just as in the twin Higgs.
+The breaking pattern of SO(7)/SO(6) leads to custodial symmetry for the pNGB Higgs while the additional pNGBs become a viable complex scalar dark matter candidate~\cite{Ahmed:2020hiw}.